M2 Physics, Engineering and Chemistry for Biology

 non

 1: Fundamentals of optical microscopy Structure of an optical microscope, Köhler configuration, phase contrast imaging, depth of field, spatial resolution.
 2: Fluorescence microscopy and super-resolution techniques: imaging with nanometer-scale resolution Based on examples with biological applications.
 3: Deeper in tissue Use of multi-photon microscopy and adaptive optics.
 Examples from neurosciences.
 4: Faster: how to image in real-time living samples Tracking methods, resonant 2-photon imaging, functional imaging.
-Objectifs d'apprentissage
+Learning objectives

 The aim of this course is to present different optical microscopy methods useful for studying biological samples at the cell and tissue scales.
 We will start by introducing the basics of optical microscopy (characteristics of a microscope objective, illumination configurations, notions of depth of field, resolution limits…).
 We will then turn our attention to fluorescence microscopy, and in particular to super-resolution techniques.
 Different techniques, such as STED, PALM or STORM will be presented.
 Compromises between spatial and time resolution will be discussed (structured illumination microscopy) as well as super-resolution in the optical-axis direction (PSF engineering).
 We will then see how multi-photon microscopy and adaptive optics provide a way to image deeper in the biological tissues.
 We will finally focus on fast imaging, to study live biological samples.
 Techniques as single-particle tracking and resonant two-photon imaging will be introduced.
-Bibliographie
+Bibliography

 Evaluation Continue Intégrale